RaymondCarlaw/watt-watchers-api/README.md

 # Watt Watchers V3 API
-This is a python framework for working with Watt Watchers V3 REST API This requires Python 3.6+
+This is a python library for working with Watt Watchers V3 REST API This requires Python 3.6+

 This is not a pip library, but you are welcome to clone this repository and include in your own project.